-With its purchase of MGM, Amazon supersizes its Hollywood ambitions
+A ‘Legally Blonde’ movie universe and shows about Bond villains: How Amazon’s MGM purchase could change Hollywood

 Many firms with roots in other worlds have failed in Hollywood, as the incoming firm lacks the finesse to manage the delicate relationships in the business.
 It was a phenomenon on display last week as AT&T, which arrived in Hollywood with grand ambitions when it purchased many Warner Bros. assets in 2018, meekly exited.

-“Entertainment companies are based on the care and nurturing of creative talent,” said a person who represents some of the biggest names in Hollywood, asking for anonymity so as not to jeopardize business relationships.
+“Entertainment companies are based on the care and nurturing of creative talent,” said a person who represents some of the biggest names in Hollywood, who spoke on the condition of anonymity so as not to jeopardize business relationships.
 “Buying an entertainment company is like buying a panda.
 You take them home and wonder why they aren’t mating.”